List of Coronation Street characters introduced in 2014: Michael Rodwell

-Michael first appears on the street in Gail McIntyre's (Helen Worth) house, pretending to be a gas man, who has come to the house to look at the "gas leak".
-He is revealed as a burglar and pushes Gail, causing her to fall over and Kylie Platt (Paula Lane) chases him out of the street, but he gets into his van and drives off, with Fiz Stape (Jennie McAlpine) failing to read his number plate as he drives away.
+Michael first appears in Gail McIntyre's (Helen Worth) house, pretending to be a gas man, who has come to the house to look at the "gas leak".
+He is revealed as a burglar and pushes Gail, causing her to fall over and her daughter-in-law Kylie Platt (Paula Lane) chases him out of the street, but he gets into his van and drives off, with Fiz Stape (Jennie McAlpine) failing to read his number plate as he drives away.
 Gail starts to become anxious when she is home alone due to the burglary and is helped by her son David Platt (Jack P. Shepherd), Kylie and mother Audrey Roberts (Sue Nicholls).
 Weeks later, Gail visits Michael in prison to ask him about why he tried to burgle her house.
 They gradually grow close and she begins to stick up for him in front of David and Kylie.
 Michael gets a job at a local garden centre, until he is sacked after Kylie and David interfere with his work by telling the garden centre manager about Michael's criminal past.
 Although the manager knew this, he still sacks Michael after Kylie causes a scene.
-The next day, Gail takes Michael to Street Cars and helps him get a job there, after he somewhat impresses Eileen Grimshaw (Sue Cleaver) and Steve McDonald (Simon Gregson).
-He is due to start work the next day, but David and Gail's other son Nick Tilsley (Ben Price) go to his flat and threaten him and tell him not to come back to Weatherfield and attempt to contact their mother ever again or go to work at Street Cars.
-Gail asks after him at the cab office, and employee Lloyd Mullaney (Craig Charles) tells her that Michael didn't turn up.
+The next day, Gail takes Michael to StreetCars and helps him get a job there, after he somewhat impresses Eileen Grimshaw (Sue Cleaver) and Steve McDonald (Simon Gregson).
+He is due to start work the next day, but David and Gail's eldest son Nick Tilsley (Ben Price) go to his flat and threaten him and tell him not to come back to Weatherfield and attempt to contact their mother ever again or go to work at Street Cars.
+Gail asks after him at the cab office, and co-owner Lloyd Mullaney (Craig Charles) tells her that Michael didn't turn up.
 Not knowing why Michael didn't turn up, Gail then visits the flat and demands that Michael apologise to Lloyd and Steve for letting them down.
 Reluctantly, he lies and says that working so close to her would be too much for him, as he has feelings for her.
 Gail then leaves the flat, sad that Michael feels that way.
 The day after, Nick accidentally lets slip that he knows where Michael is living, and Gail visits Michael again.
 Michael admits that Nick and David threatened him, and agrees to go to work the next morning, while Gail promises to sort her sons out.
 Steve then agrees to give Michael another chance.
 To show his gratitude towards Gail, Michael buys the Platts a new television, after Kylie's young son Max Turner (Harry McDermott) destroyed their last one.
 He tells Gail that the TV cost £200, but when David later looks up the price on the internet, it says that it costs £420.
 David then tries to convince Gail that Michael stole money in order to buy the television, but Gail will not listen to him.
 Michael then produces the receipt, proving he did buy the television, and also shows them a solicitors letter to prove where he got the money, after he received it from a deceased aunt's estate.
-David remains skeptical, but his suspicions are soon eclipsed by his much greater concerns about his sworn enemy: Max's biological father Callum Logan (Sean Ward).
+David remains sceptical, but his suspicions are soon eclipsed by his much greater concerns about his sworn enemy: Max's biological father Callum Logan (Sean Ward).